YoshiyukiKono/CarND/project-2/writeup.md

 	* I chose LeNet.

 * Why did you believe it would be relevant to the traffic sign application?
-	* LeNet is used for MNIST data set.MNIST is a data set of numerical signs.
-I thought that traffic signs and numerical signs should be treated in the same way, as they are both signs, that is, artificial abstract message.
+	* LeNet is used for MNIST data set.
+MNIST is a data set of numerical signs.
+I thought that traffic signs and numerical signs can be logically treated in the same way, as they are both signs, that is, artificial abstract message.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-	* The final model's accuracy on the training was good.Validation accuracy and training accuracy are improvide during 30 epochs little by little without stacking to a certain number.
+	* The final model's accuracy on the training was good.
+Validation accuracy and training accuracy were improvide during 30 epochs little by little without stacking to a certain threshold.

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are five + two German traffic signs that I found on the web (two images were the oned edited based on the other images):

 ![](./test_images/0_Do-Not-Enter.jpg)
 ![](./test_images/1_Speed-limit-70kmh.png)